launchdarkly/go-server-sdk-evaluation/CONTRIBUTING.md

 ### Prerequisites

-This project should be built against Go 1.14 or newer.
+This project should be built against the lowest supported Go version as described in [README.md](./README.md).

 Note that the public import path is `gopkg.in/launchdarkly/go-server-sdk-evaluation.v2` (using the [`gopkg.in`](https://labix.org/gopkg.in) service as a simple way to pin to a major version, when used by non-module projects).